Skip to content

 Numbeo

-Shared Room Rent EUR 300 – 550/month Benimaclet and Algiros remain student staples, though prices keep edging up.
+Shared room - private market EUR 300 – 550 Benimaclet and Algiros remain student staples, though prices keep edging up.

-Student Residence EUR 859 – 1,180/month Private residences are much pricier than shared flats but simpler for newcomers.
+Private student residence EUR 859 – 1,180 Private residences are much pricier than shared flats but simpler for newcomers.

-Transport EUR 15 – 21/month Youth monthly passes are unusually good value by Spanish-city standards.
+Transport EUR 15 – 21 Youth monthly passes are unusually good value by Spanish-city standards.

 Going out & dining